EI-research-group/deep-ei/README.md

 </div>

 ## What's here?
 This repository contains all the code used in the paper (notebooks for creating figures, experiment scripts, etc) in the `experiments` directory, but most importantly holds the open-source `deep-ei` module.
 We encourage people to install `deep-ei` and perform their own experiments on new datasets, neural network architectures, etc. There are so many experiments we'd like to do, but haven't had time to yet!
-If you'd like to contribute to code, just submit a pull request! (note that all the code is currently structured as a single module, but may eventually be restructured as a package if that makes sense).
+If you'd like to contribute to the code, just submit a pull request! (note that all the code is currently structured as a single module, but may eventually be restructured as a package if that makes sense).

 ## Installation: